columbia-pilf/columbia-pilf.github.io/_tabs/dinnerhonorees.md

 # The title is used as the label for the tab
 title: Dinner Honorees

-# Position is used to control the order the tabs appear
-# in.
-Tabs with a smaller "position" appear before tabs
-# with a higher position.
-position: 0

-# Set to true if this page should not appear in the
+# Set to false if this page should not appear in the
 # list of tabs, but should be accessed only by clicking
 # links from other tabs.